mosah123/inverse-pair-finder/README.md

 # Inverse‑Pair Finder: Sector Rotation & Hedge Analysis

-This repository identifies and visualizes pairs of assets that move inversely—helpful for hedging, sector‑rotation studies, and quantitative trading strategies.
+This repository identifies and visualizes pairs of assets that move inversel helpful for hedging, sector rotation studies, and quantitative trading strategies.
 We scan a universe of equities (or ETFs), compute pairwise Pearson correlations on returns, and produce both normalized‑price charts and return‑scatter plots for the strongest inverse relationships.

 ---